ta-roshan/mle-training/README.md

  - Decision Tree
  - Random Forest

+## Setup python environment
+environment can be setup by running the following command over command line `conda env create -n <env-name> -f env.yml` incase of setting up the environment on windows use corresponding yml file `conda env create -n <env-name> -f env-windows.yml`

 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
- - Multiple sampling techinuqies are evaluated.
+ - Multiple sampling techniques are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

 ## To excute the script